Republican Stuckey joins auditor general race; two Lancastrians now seek DePasquale's office

 “What the people are looking for is someone to make sure everyone is held accountable,” Stuckey said.

-He’s traveled to about a dozen counties around the state to gain support for the position.
+He’s traveled to 37 counties around the state to gain support for the position.

 “The response has been overwhelmingly in support,” he said.
 “I’m very encouraged and humbled by that.”